Mark Zuckerberg says cloud computing is too expensive

 - AWS now makes up more than half of Amazon's revenues

-Zuckerberg explained that CZI's high AWS bill is often discussed in its meetings, saying:
+Zuckerberg explained that the Biohub's high AWS bill is often discussed in its meetings, saying:

 "In our bio board meetings, one of the things we talk about is the cost of the compute, and our AWS bill, for example, is one of the specific points.
 Let's call up Jeff and talk about this.
 It's interesting, the bottleneck for progress, in medical research at this point, a lot of the cost for it, is on compute and the data side and not strictly on the wet labs or how long it takes to turn around experiments."